socalledsound/nu-outline/WEEK2.md

 ### week 2 : Hooks, State, Router

-    PROJECT: my bouncy bouncy heart or similar --clickable hearts (or other shape)
-        -- this time use font awesome
+    --What is a 'hook'?
+    --useState()
+    -- (array destructuring aleady covered)
+    --clickable heart with FA
-        -- ternary operator to choose icon
+        -- ternary operator
-        -- useState hook -  (array destructuring)
-        -- for a little fun bring in a useSpring here?  or is that too much?
-            -- probably better in week 3

-    Campsite Detail Component
+    Selected Campsite
-        useState on Campsite Directory Page for selectedCampsite
+        useState on Campsite Directory Page for selectedCampsite -- > campsiteDetail component

     Router
+        -- What is a SPA?
+        -- link tags vs Link tags
+        -- Routers
         Header and Footer
         BreadCrumbs must come in here somewhere
         CampsiteDetailPage
+            -- move campsite detail to a new page

-        new feature: Comments
+    -- new feature: Comments
+        -- get some more practice with iterating
+        --

 # week2 workshop: